CUBoulder-Ashwin/NAutoHUB/README.md

 - Make sure you run all commands from a terminal (Ubuntu or WSL).
 - `requirements.sh` sets up everything: Docker, Containerlab, InfluxDB, Grafana, Ngrok, Jenkins, Java, SNMP tools, and Python dependencies.
 - `pilot.sh` initializes your project environment.
+This runs an example topo.yaml file present in the `NAutoHUB/pilot-config`.
 - If you get permission errors, try prefixing commands with `sudo`.